I went to Atlanta last year and never got to write about it on The Starlit Path. I can’t say enough about how much I loved the city.

 One place that certainly constitues a magic moment was when at an old mansion called “The Swan House”… but it was also a farm, at one stage.
 In 1840.
 The Swan House is a bit younger than the farm, and it’s such a beautiful space that it was used as a film set for “The Hunger Games”. (not to take anything away from farm life that existed on that property about 100 years earlier!)

 Constructed in 1928 at the end of the Jazz Age, the house missed the Depression by mere months.
 Swan House was the home of Mr. and Mrs. Edward and Emily Inman.
-They built the house for entertaining – we hope you enjoy it, too!
+They built the house for entertaining.

 The Atlanta Historical Society aquired the house in 1966 and has made the experience for visitors exceptionally interactive, with actors portraying the characters who once lived in this iconic home.
 It’s called Swan House because of the Swan motif found throughout the home.

 - The house is an example of a classic 1928 mansion

 - It was built at the end of the jazz age

 - It was built by a noted architect, Philip T. Shutze, who designed Swan House and its gardens, as well as many other important buildings in the city of Atlanta